Willyb15/Data-Science-Python/Week2/python_lecture.md

     idx += 1
 ```

 Great!
 But I did mention that there are other ways to iterate over the letters in our string, and in general we try to stay away from `while` loops in Python (we'll get to why here shortly), so let's dive into those.
-The other way that we can iterate through over the letters in our string is to use a `for` loop. `for` loops are built off of the same idea of `while` loops (doing something over and over again), but instead of continuing until some condition is no longer met, `for` loops operate for a given number of iterations.
+The other way that we can iterate over the letters in our string is to use a `for` loop. `for` loops are built off of the same idea of `while` loops (doing something over and over again), but instead of continuing until some condition is no longer met, `for` loops operate for a given number of iterations.
 With a `for` loop, you know how many iterations/cycles you will have before the loop even starts.
-Let's look at the syntax of a for loop.
+Let's look at the syntax of a `for` loop.

 ```python
 my_str = 'hello'